How to Cook Vegetables for Dinner: Cabbage, Brussels Sprouts, Cauliflower, and Broccoli

 - Then drain the cabbage in a colander or pick it out with tongs, and serve.

 I usually keep the cabbage water and use it when making gravy or soup, as it is nutritious.
 It is also quite pleasant as a hot drink, with a little added pepper.

-Brussels Sprouts are a bit like Marmite—you either love them or hate them.
-They are in the same brassica family as cabbage, but much smaller, about the size of a golf ball, and the flavour is similar, but much more concentrated and strong.
+Brussels sprouts are a bit like Marmite—you either love them or hate them.
+They are in the same brassica family as cabbage, but much smaller, about the size of a golf ball.
+Their flavour is similar, but it's much more concentrated and strong.

 People say that the smaller ones have a better flavour, but as the larger ones are less fiddly to peel, I usually pick larger ones when shopping—that's just me!

-- Allow about four to six sprouts per person.
+- Allow about 4 to 6 sprouts per person.